Aidoku/Website/content/help/guides/getting-started.md

 5. Download TestFlight from the App Store
 6. Install Aidoku from TestFlight after accepting the invitation

+### AltStore / SideStore source

+We have an AltStore source that contains the latest released build, which can be accessed by adding the following source link to AltStore or SideStore: [https://raw.githubusercontent.com/Aidoku/Aidoku/altstore/apps.json](https://raw.githubusercontent.com/Aidoku/Aidoku/altstore/apps.json).
+Please note that AltStore PAL is not supported.

 ### Manual Installation

 Compiled ipa files can be optained from the GitHub [releases](https://github.com/Aidoku/Aidoku/releases) page.
-If you're jailbroken, have AltStore already set up, or have another method of installation, this may be the simplest option, but also requires you to sideload a new ipa after every app update.
+If you're jailbroken or have another method of sideloading, this may be the simplest option, but also requires you to sideload a new ipa after every app update.

 ### Troubleshooting